Moschka/moschka/README.md

 When using using the transcirption function it is important to seperate each word or symbol with a space and to clear out all tabs and unnecessary spaces the program adds in on its own for reasons unknown to me.
 Otherwise the transcription function won't work.

-Thanks for coming by and taking a look at my rather unimpressive project.
+This project is pretty unimpressive, so, thanks for coming by and taking a look.
 Have a nice day!
 <table>
   <caption>current projects</caption>
   <tr>